cmrodican/VPG-Engine/CONTRIBUTING.md

 ---

-## 🚫 What Not to Include
+### What You CAN Include In this early Documentation phase:
+- ✅ Descriptions of game mechanics
+- ✅ Technical measurements and timing data
+- ✅ System behavior documentation
+- ✅ Environmental measurements
+- ✅ Screenshots of menus, HUD, ring elements (no real wrestlers visible)
+- ✅ Character names, likenesses, or stats from WWE/WWF
+- ✅ Real wrestler names or branding
+- ✅ Copyrighted logos, music, or assets
+- ✅ Screenshots containing copyrighted imagery (real wrestlers, logos)

+The final released version of the base game may NOT include:

 ### No Copyrighted Content
 - ❌ Character names, likenesses, or stats from WWE/WWF
 - ❌ Real wrestler names or branding
 - ❌ Copyrighted logos, music, or assets
 - ❌ Screenshots containing copyrighted imagery (real wrestlers, logos)

-### What You CAN Include
-- ✅ Descriptions of game mechanics
-- ✅ Technical measurements and timing data
-- ✅ System behavior documentation
-- ✅ Environmental measurements
-- ✅ Screenshots of menus, HUD, ring elements (no real wrestlers visible)

 **When in doubt, ask!** Open an issue if you're unsure whether something is appropriate.